jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

         * Wait for the user to provide a numeric exchange rate.

-        * Convert the transaction Value to ARS by multiplying the foreign currency amount by the provided exchange rate.
+        * Convert the standardized transaction Value to ARS by multiplying the foreign currency amount by the provided exchange rate.

-        * Proceed with the ARS value.
+        * Proceed with the ARS value for calculations.

      This check and request for an exchange rate must happen each time* a foreign currency is mentioned in a Transaction Command.